PixeledCode/boarding-pass/README.md

 ## Usage

-The application allows passengers to use their pdf or image of the boarding pass and save the details in a more accessible manner.
+The application allows passengers to use image of the boarding pass and save the details in a more accessible manner.

 ## Features

 Some of the key features of the application include:

-- User-friendly interface for generating boarding passes
+- User-friendly interface for saving boarding passes
-- Easy to use and access
+- Relies on native Barcode Scanner API for scanning boarding passes
-- Responsive design that adapts to different screen sizes
+- Boarding pass details are saved in the browser's local storage
-- Ability to generate multiple boarding passes
+- PWA support for offline use

 ## Contributing